 In the Googley world of GKE where I live, I did a moderate dance last year when Cloud Filestore was announced as a fully managed shared storage platform.
 Sadly, this is still a zonal resource, so in the event of a zonal failure there is no redundancy for volumes.
 I refuse to stand up another GlusterFS cluster and you can’t make me, but fear not!
 You can use regional persistent disks and that good old friend of ours: NFS.
 Let’s get started!

-Create the Regional Cluster
+Create the Regional Cluster Link to heading

 First we’ll fire up a regional GKE cluster with Terraform.
 If you haven’t done this before, you can check out my article Learn Terraform by deploying a GKE cluster.